Cannock Chase District: History

 The new district was named Cannock Chase after the landscape and former royal forest which covers much of the area.

+Abolition

+Under current local government reorganisation plans, all district councils in Staffordshire, as well as the county council, will be abolished in 2028, with the district forming part of a new South and Mid Staffordshire unitary authority.
+Elections to the new council will take place in May 2027, and it will initially act as a shadow authority.

 Governance

 Cannock Chase District Council, which styles itself "Cannock Chase Council", provides district-level services.
 County-level services are provided by Staffordshire County Council.
 Much of the district is also covered by civil parishes, which form a third tier of local government.

 The council's logo is a deer, referencing the area's past as a royal hunting forest and the fact that deer are common in the area.
 A survey in 2022 found that the deer population was growing.

 Political control

-The council has been under Labour majority control since the 2024 election.
+The council has been under no overall control since the 2026 election.
+Reform UK formed the largest party after that election and formed a minority administration.

 The first elections to the council were held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: